fishslips/TimSeverance/docs/Academic/CS-2300/Week 7.md

 #### Anti-symmetric

-Can't be symmetric.
+Can't be symmetric at any point.
 Everything else is allowed.

 #### Transitive